Orion-Community/andromeda/README.md

 * g++
 * ld
 * nasm
+* java
+* wget
+* A working network installation
-* A working linux installation (for compilation without tweaks to the Makefiles)
+* A working linux installation
+The code has been compiled once on windows, though no instructions on how to do this have been made available.

 To test: